pawelgrzybek/pawelgrzybek.com/content/posts/2023-10-13-forklift-4-ready-or-not/index.md

 I hope that developers will listen to the feedback.
 I am sticking with ForkLift 3 and will keep an eye on the other apps in this category.

+{{< update >}}
+Looks like developers from BinaryNights do listen to community feedback.
+[ForkLift 4.0.3](https://blog.binarynights.com/2023/11/14/forklift-4-0-3-is-available/) has added a feature to individually deselect items from a sync window.
+Also, my performance issues are also fixed.
+I am not looking for an alternative anymore.
+Thank you so much, Forklift team!
+{{< /update >}}